top of page

 10 things you should know before the semester begins:

-I'm very passionate about economics and education.
+I'm incredibly passionate about economics and education.
 I will share that excitement with you every class, and I hope you bring similar energy to class when it comes to learning and wanting to be successful.
-I occasionally post class-related stuff you may find interesting on LinkedInX/Twitter, and Instagram and I write a weekly newsletter that looks at how basic economic concepts can explain current events.
-Please do not feel obligated to follow any of these accounts, but you're welcome to interact with me as much or as little as you're comfortable.
+I occasionally post class-related things you may find interesting on my social media accounts (LinkedIn, X/Twitter, and Instagram), and I even write a weekly newsletter that looks at how basic economic concepts can explain current events and pop culture.
+You are not required to follow me on any of those accounts, but you are welcome to interact with me on those platforms as much or as little as you're comfortable.

 bottom of page